 Applications are accepted only through the form at the bottom of this page.
 Please note that completing the application form is the final step in our recommended application checklist:

-☐ Ensure your application package is complete and correct.
-In the event of an error, please contact our office to explain the issue before submitting a revised application package.
-No application package or revised application package can be accepted after the program deadline, so we encourage you to apply early.
+- Ensure your application package is complete and correct.
+In the event of an error, contact WFNS to explain the issue before submitting a revised application package.
+Unless application assistance is being provided by WFNS staff, no application package or correction can be accepted after the program deadline.

 To pay fee by mail, send a cheque (payable to “Writers’ Federation of Nova Scotia”) post-dated for no later than the application deadline.

-☐ Complete and submit the online application form, visible at the bottom of this page when applications are being accepted.
-After clicking the “Submit application” button, please wait until the green confirmation message appears (confirming that your form has been successfully submitted) before exiting this page.
+- Complete and submit the online application form, visible at the bottom of this page when applications are being accepted.
+After clicking the “Submit application” button, please wait until you see the confirmation message (that your form has been successfully submitted) before exiting this page.

 If the application fee presents a barrier, please contact communications@writers.ns.ca before applying.
 Funds are available to help underwaged writers with application fees.